Of Commerce, Counsel & the Coin

 The central bank of central banks

-Headquartered in Basel, granted diplomatic immunity, audited by no one.
-The priesthood of the central banks.
+Headquartered in Basel, granted diplomatic immunity, and audited by no one, it functions as the priesthood of the central banks.
 Membership in its network has long been the operative test of non-sovereignty.

 Institution